-Y6 Little Canada 2017-18
+Y6 Little Canada 2018

-Dinner, being either chicken nuggets and chips or pasta, was well received and it is nice to see how many children are taking large portions of fruit and salad to eat without being prompted by adults.
-This evening the children are all singing round a campfire and as they are all quite tired, we anticipate another peaceful night (fingers crossed!).
+Dinner, being either chicken nuggets and chips, lasagne or vegetable Kiev, was well received and it is nice to see how many children are taking large portions of fruit and salad to eat without being prompted by adults.
+Today's evening activity is called 'Passport to the World' and the children are currently putting their orienteering skills to good use, rushing round the site trying to find flags and answer questions.
+Hopefully this will mean we will have another peaceful night as they are all very tired.